 The proposed land uses for the Highvale mine (post reclamation) consist mainly of agricultural, recreational, and conservation lands, with potential strategic development of industrial and commercial nodes.
-Multi-parcel subdivision development will be prohibited in the plan area with the majority of residential development directed to the Hamlet of Keephills.
+Multi-parcel subdivision (country residential) development may be considered in parts of the plan area, with the majority of residential development directed to the Hamlet of Keephills.